 49 CFR § 665.7(b) says, “In dealing with a bus manufacturer or dealer, the recipient [emphasis added] shall be responsible for determining whether a vehicle to be acquired requires full testing or partial testing or has already satisfied the requirements of this part.
 A bus manufacturer or recipient may request guidance from FTA.”

-If, after reviewing the information on this page and website, you still have questions about Partial Testing requirements for a bus model, you can send a request for a determination of testing requirements to the FTA Bus Testing Program Manager.
+If, after reviewing the information on this page and website, you still have questions about Partial Testing requirements for a bus model, you can submit a request for a determination of testing requirements using the FTA Bus Testing Portal.

 Sometimes a bus is eligible for Partial Testing but due to the impact of the changes made, FTA would expect different data in most or all of the individual test procedures.
 In such cases, FTA may determine that Full Testing is required.